Machame Gate (1790 m) – Machame Camp (3010 m), 11 km, 4 hrs 10 min. Total trip distance 11 km, total elevation 1220 m

 It was a two-hour bus ride to Machame Gate, our starting point.
 We picked up many of our porters along the way.
 When we arrived at Machame Gate the scene was chaotic.

 All groups have to check in.
 Laura went with our head guide August to register and I stayed with our equipment.
 Even once we had registered we had to wait until all the porters could pass through their own checkpoint.
 One of the priorities at the porters’ checkpoint was weighing their packs to ensure they were not over a certain weight, I think it was 50 lbs.
 In the past the porters had been taken advantage of and required to carry high weights, which would reduce the number of porters and therefore the overall costs.
 There were many groups starting their hikes and, since we were one of the last to arrive at Machame Gate, our porters would be among the last through their checkpoint.

 We had to wait about 2 hours before we had the opportunity to to start our hike.
 We ate our lunch while waiting.
 The waiting time was not completely uneventful as a monkey stole Siobhan’s banana and bun, and Laura got herself locked in a washroom.

-We finally got the go-ahead to start hiking at 1:35 pm.
+We finally got the go-ahead to start our hike that would lead us to the summit of Mt Kilimanjaro at 1:35 pm.

 We heard a lot about the hiking on Kilimanjaro and kept hearing the words “pole pole”, pronounced polay-polay, a Swahili term meaning “slowly, slowly”.
 The idea is that success on Kilimanjaro is best found by setting a slow and steady pace.
 Our first day was not very pole pole.
 We kept up a steady pace with only a few breaks.
 We came upon several large groups, one of over 20 hikers; they were very courteous and let us pass.